jesukoseemani/leo/README.md

 - I then moved to creating each components that collectively makes a page. movie card, content wrapper, buttons, rating display, navbar, movie banner, empty state.

 - Watchlater and favourite looks same.
 So what was done was to create a single component that just takes in props, which is the data then the handler to differentiate them and a function to clear the data.
+I persisted the watch later and favourite data in session storage using redux persist for better user experience.

 ### Issues